timtebeek/break-your-testing-habits/site/docs/adopt-assertj/migrate-to-assertj.md

 :::note

 Notice how nearly all the bad and outdated practices have been replaced with AssertJ's fluent assertions.
-Also note how existing use of AssertJ has been improved by chaining assertions and removing redundant ones.
+Existing use of AssertJ has been improved by for instance chaining assertions and removing redundant calls.

 :::